Envirometrix/PredictiveSoilMapping/docs/Software.md

 system("gdalinfo --version")
 ```

-This shows for example that the this installation of R is based on the Ubuntu 16.* LTS and the version of GDAL is up to date.
-Using an optimized distribution of R (read more about ["The Benefits of Multithreaded Performance with Microsoft R Open"](https://mran.microsoft.com/documents/rro/multithread)) is especially important if you plan to use R for production purposes i.e. to optimize computing and generation of soil maps for large amount of pixels.
+This shows, for example, that the this installation of R is based on the Ubuntu 16.* LTS and the version of GDAL is up to date.
+Using an optimized distribution of R (read more about ["The Benefits of Multithreaded Performance with Microsoft R Open"](https://mran.microsoft.com/documents/rro/multithread)) is especially important if you plan to use R for production purposes i.e. to optimize computing and generation of soil maps for large numbers of pixels.

 To install RStudio we can run: